 Antigua is one of the Leeward Islands of the Lesser Antilles.
 But what does that mean?
-Basically, if you follow the chain of Caribbean Islands down, Antigua is right near the top.
+Basically, if you follow the chain of Caribbean Islands down, this island is right near the top.
 It is due east of St. Kitts and north of Grenada, Barbados, St. Lucia, and Dominica.

 The Best Things to Do in Antigua